saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

 ===================================================

-Something I do very oten is test strings retrieved from the pillar or grain interface for a condition.
+Something I do very often is test strings retrieved from the pillar or grain interface for a condition.
 The following expressions are what I use most often:

 ```
 {% raw %}{% set hostname = 'ar.core.ams01' %}